- GERMANY ||

 For your specific requirements, have a look at iVisa.

-How to get to Berlin ✈️
+How do I get to Berlin?

 Berlin Brandenburg Airport (BER) is the only airport near Berlin, Germany, but it is pretty efficient (minus the occasional long security lines).
 Have a look at flights here.